Alan-Bushell/razor-sharp/README.md

 ### Robots.txt
 I generated a robots.txt file so that google could crawl the site.
 I have blocked off the accounts app as there is no benefit for google to crawl those pages.

+### Logo
+For the favicon and logo for facebook I needed to manually create a logo to fit the theme of the store.

+I created a custom logo in Canva.
+This logo was created using the base color scheme and includes a razor blade with the name of the store across it horizontally.

+This logo can be seen in the favicon of the site and on the facebook screenshots below from the business page.

 ### Facebook Business Page